fladd/floriankrause.org/index.md

 My main research interests include **(real-time) fMRI**, **neurofeedback**, **large-scale brain networks**, **stress**, **resilience**, **embodied cognition** and **numerical cognition**.

-I am also the main developer of [Expyriment](https://www.expyriment.org), a Python library for designing and conducting timing-critical bahavioural and neuroimaging experiments.
+I am a strong advocate of **Open Science** and the **development of free methods and software technologies**.
+My best know contribution in this domain is [Expyriment](https://www.expyriment.org), a Python library for designing and conducting timing-critical bahavioural and neuroimaging experiments.